Pl0the/cmpm-121-f25-d3-autmendo/PLAN.md

 ### D3.b Steps

 - [x] Add player movement and update UI accordingly
-- [ ] Create new data type for modeling grid cells
+- [x] Create new data type then anchor grid to center
 - [ ] Spawn only nearby cells, and make them visible to the end of the map
-- [ ] implement grid anchor and genrate grids infinitely
 - [ ] add memoryless cells for the tokens value
 - [ ] make an end game state foir the game
 - [ ] allow the player to scroll map without moving charcter and see cells as they move